 Your diet plays a particularly important role in the preparation for an Ayahuasca experience.
 The Ayahuasca diet (or “dieta”) is mainly bland and the general rule is – the lighter, the better.
-It is advisable to eat organic food, avoid processed ingredients and reduce to a minimum or zero products of animal origin.
-The only meet allowed (if you really need it), would be fish or white meat prepared in a very light way with no sauces, pepper or chilli, and with minimum salt.
-The simplest recommendation would be: eat light vegetarian/vegan meals with low levels of salt, sugar and fats; drink lots of water, herbal teas and fresh vegetable/fruit juices.
+It is advisable to eat organic food, avoid processed ingredients and reduce to minimum products of animal origin.
+The only meat allowed would be fish or white meat prepared in a very light way with no sauces, pepper or chilli, and with a little salt.
+The simplest recommendation would be to eat light vegetarian meals with a little salt, sugar and fats, and drink lots of water, herbal teas and fresh vegetable/fruit juices.

-This type of “food abstinence” is not purely aimed to cleanse your body and improve your health, but it has a more profound spiritual purpose – to show your respect for the sacred plant medicines, to demonstrate your commitment to your healing process, and to sensitize your body and spirit to communicate with Ayahuasca and other plant spirits.
+This “food abstinence” is not purely aimed to cleanse your body and improve your health, but it has a more profound spiritual purpose – to demonstrate your commitment to your healing process, show your respect for the plant medicines and sensitize your body and spirit to communicate with Ayahuasca and other plant spirits.
 Fasting from savoury food and sexual stimulation during the dieta is intended to make you more “transparent” to the spiritual eyes of the Shaman and more responsive to the healing action of Ayahuasca.

 Therefore, we advise you to start watching what you eat at least two weeks in advance to lighten the body, lay the groundwork for the healing process and facilitate the purging that will be performed by the medicine.
-Those who are planning on doing a Shamanic dieta should be mindful of their diet 30 days before and, better yet, orient towards a natural, low-fat diet permanently.
+Those who are planning on doing Shamanic Training should be mindful of their diet 30 days before and, better yet, orient towards a natural, low-fat diet permanently.

 The main NO, NO, NOs at least ONE WEEK before and after an Ayahuasca ceremony are: